troyvnit/aio_scanner/README.md

 # AIO Scanner

-A powerful cross-platform document scanning package for Flutter that leverages native scanning capabilities:
+A powerful cross-platform document and barcode scanning package for Flutter that leverages native scanning capabilities:

-- **iOS**: Uses Apple's VisionKit for document scanning and text recognition
+- **iOS**: Uses Apple's VisionKit for document and barcode scanning
-- **Android**: Uses Google's ML Kit for document scanning and text recognition
+- **Android**: Uses Google's ML Kit for document and barcode scanning

 ## Features

 - 📝 **Document Scanning**: Automatic edge detection and perspective correction
-- 📇 **Business Card Scanning**: Optimized for capturing contact information
+- 🔍 **Barcode Scanning**: Support for QR codes, Code 128, EAN, UPC, and more
 - 📱 **Cross-platform Support**: Works seamlessly on iOS and Android
 - 🔍 **Text Recognition (OCR)**: Extract text from scanned documents
 - 📐 **Image Enhancement**: Automatic lighting and color correction